fzakaria/learn-nix-the-fun-way/slides.md

 My name is Farid Zakaria, and I'm a software engineer at [Confluent](https://www.confluent.io/) mostly working on Bazel and pursuing a nearly-complete PhD at UC Santa Cruz.

 - "Long-time" Nix user (circa 2025)
-- Introduced Nix at [Looker](https://cloud.google.com/looker) (purchased by Google) and active member of internal community
+- Introduced Nix at [Looker](https://cloud.google.com/looker) (acquired by Google) and active member of internal community
 - Migrated a substantial JRuby, Java, Kotlin & JavaScript codebase to Nix; mostly via `nix-shell`
 - Daily drive NixOS on my wonderful [frame.work](https://frame.work) laptop
 - Leverage Nix for a lot of my PhD work (come find me to talk about ongoing reasearch)